MLHale/nebraska-gencyber/students/Intro_iot_node_red/README.md

 ![Test It](img/test.png)

  If you did everything correctly you will receive an email telling you that the timestamp button was pressed.
 Although this was very simple and perhaps not very useful think about what how this could be expanded.
-Maybe instead of clicking the timestamp node the IFTTT is triggered by an external switch that activates whenever your pet goes out their pet door.
+Maybe instead of clicking the timestamp node, the IFTTT is triggered by an external switch that activates whenever your pet goes out their pet door.
 Now your pet will send you an email when it goes out into the yard!

 ### A Second Example